2021-2022 Season Highlights

-This season (2022/23) starts with a Brahms/Beethoven pairing with Brahm’s Nänie and Beethoven’s Mass in C. After a traditional Christmas concert and a night of Broadway Hits, the season will have a Grand Finale with Jubilate Deo from Dan Forrest.
+This season (2022/23) started with a Brahms/Beethoven pairing with Brahm’s Nänie and Beethoven’s Mass in C. After a traditional Christmas concert and a night of Broadway Hits, the season will have a Grand Finale with Jubilate Deo by Dan Forrest.

 Last season (2021/22) saw a return to live performances after the pandemic restrictions, with commissioned pieces by renowned Norwegian composer Ola Gjeilo as well as Mozart’s Requiem with full orchestra.
 The season ended with a singing three city tour of Italy that included singing a mass at the Vatican.